 3 Ways to Strengthen Access Control on Campus

-Did you know that 50% of criminal offenses at college university campuses in the United States are burglaries?.
+Did you know that 50% of criminal offenses on college/university campuses in the United States are burglaries?
 The US Department of Education defines burglaries as ‘the unlawful entry of a structure to commit a felony or a theft.’
 The question is— in a campus environment where openness and accessibility to buildings is part of everyday life, how can campus police or security teams keep tight control over building access?
 How do they find the right balance?